Isaiah 37 – Assyria Destroyed, God Glorified

 i.
 The prophet Hosea made this same prediction: Yet I will have mercy on the house of Judah, will save them by the Lord their God, and will not save them by bow, nor by sword or battle, by horses or horsemen.
 (Hosea 1:7)

 ii.
 “Herodotus, the Greek historian, recorded that one night Sennacherib’s army camp was infested with mice (or rats) that destroyed the arrows and shield-thongs of the soldiers.
 He probably got this tradition from Egyptian sources, and it could well be a somewhat garbled version of the event recorded here.”
 (Grogan)

 b.
-All dead: This was not “hard” for God to do.
-Far “harder” for the LORD was getting the heart and minds of His people in the right place.
+All dead: This was not difficult for God to do.
+Far “harder” for the Lord was getting the hearts and minds of His people in the right place.
 Once they were there, it was nothing for God to dispatch one angel to do this.

 4. (37-38) The end of Sennacherib, king of Assyria.

 So Sennacherib king of Assyria departed and went away, returned home, and remained at Nineveh.
 Now it came to pass, as he was worshiping in the house of Nisroch his god, that his sons Adrammelech and Sharezer struck him down with the sword; and they escaped into the land of Ararat.
 Then Esarhaddon his son reigned in his place.